racket/racket/racket/src/README.txt

     remove it (unless you are using an "in-place" build as described below).

-    When building from a clone of the Racket Git repository, note that "../../build.md" has more information about build options in that mode.
+    When building from a Git checkout of the Racket repository (as opposed to a source code distribution), note that "../../build.md" has more information about build options in that mode.
 If you work from here, though, an extra step is needed to download or update sources in "ChezScheme/boot/pb" (which are already present in a source code distribution):

        make --directory=../../ pb-fetch